svelte-society/svelte.london/src/lib/copy/hosts-overall.md

 ## What We Handle

-- Professional live streaming setup and management
+- Live streaming setup and management
 - Event coordination and volunteer staff (2-4 people)
 - Speaker arrangements and scheduling
 - Food and drinks (unless you'd like to provide them)